tbarn/new-website/pages/for-hire.md

 You might be thinking, "But Taylor, you have never been a Product Manager!"
 You are right, but I have been doing the work of a Product Manager for years.
 I have been the voice of the developer community at every company I have worked at.
 I have been the one who has been talking to users, gathering feedback, and contributing to making decisions.
 I've worked closely with Engineering teams on everything from APIs to infrastructure-heavy features, and I am often the one sweating the details as we work toward launch.
 You can read more below about the [type of activities that I have enjoyed in the past](#previous-activities-that-i-have-enjoyed), many of which are the same as a Product Manager.

-Empathy and feedback loops has been a core value in how I approach Developer Advocacy for as long as I can remember.
+Empathy and feedback loops have been a core value in how I approach Developer Advocacy for as long as I can remember.
 I want to continue doing this in a Product role.

 If you need to hear more about why I would be a good fit for a Product role, [let's chat](/contact)!